-This topic contains 11 replies, has 9 voices, and was last updated by Annette Muttray 6 months, 1 week ago.
+- This topic has 11 replies, 9 voices, and was last updated 4 years, 6 months ago by Annette Muttray.

 Has anyone experience with the Sherpak Boat Roller or a similar “roller system” at the rear roof rack that would enable me to load my heavy single fibreglass kayak onto a RAV4?
 I’d like to get people’s feedback of what works or doesn’t work before spending a lot of $$$.
 (I currently have two Thule cross bars and MEC foam cradles and no helper.)

 September 13, 2018 at 7:13 pm #15589Annette Muttray

 That’s a great idea, Quirine.
 Thank you!
 We should suggest this to Karen for a monthly meeting.
 People could bring in photos, videos, or actual racks/rollers for a show and tell and to ask questions and get ideas for how to load boats single-handedly.September 12, 2018 at 1:21 pm #15587Quirine Schuyff

 Sounds like we need a day to all do show and tell of getting boats onto cars alone!September 12, 2018 at 1:13 pm #15586Quirine Schuyff

 I have the sweet roll system which works really well for me.
 I use a fleece blanket on the back of my Rav 4 (older model and thus higher than the newer) and on the roof rack between the rollers to protect the boat.

 I lean the bow on the fleece blanket then push up until it hits the rollers, then roll up.
 In reverse for taking it off.